Tuition Assistance Policies

 Information related to tuition assistance is kept in strict confidence, and students receiving assistance are not held to different academic or behavioral standards.
 The School allocates tuition assistance systematically, with priority given first to returning students, followed by new students.
 Please note that in order to be considered for tuition assistance, the payment of open tuition balances must be current.
 While families requesting assistance must submit a completed student contract, this contract is not binding until a decision has been reached regarding their tuition assistance application.

 Appeals of tuition assistance awards should be made in writing within fifteen days of the initial award letter and addressed to the Waldorf School, Attention: Tuition Assistance Committee.
 The appeal letter must include additional information and/or describe special circumstances occurring since the submission of the original application.
-An interview may be arranged by a member of the Assistance Committee to fully understand the family’s financial situation, including personal and lifestyle choices.
+An interview may be arranged by a member of the Assistance Committee to fully understand the family’s financial situation.

 Applying for Tuition Assistance